 Your tenancy agreement gives a detailed account of who has the right to succeed to your tenancy if you die.
-The tenancy will pass to any surviving joint tenant or spouse, civil partner or co-habitee who resides in the property as their principal home.
+The tenancy will pass to any surviving joint tenant or spouse/cohabiting partner who resides in the property as their principal home.
 For a cohabiting partner to succeed to your tenancy, they must also have lived in the property for 12 months at the time of death and we must have known about it for at least 12 months.